Aviv-public/Aviv-QA-Web-Technical-Test/README.md

 3. We can enhance the process of defining page elements by replacing the use of the By class with a custom class, such as CC(By selector, String description).
 By employing this approach, we can create customized assertion messages directly in the BasePage methods.
 This eliminates the need to create Assert methods in the Test class and enhances the overall readability of the test steps.
+#### Static code analysis tool
+1. We can configured Checkstyle which is a static code analysis tool, to enforce coding standards, reducing redundant PR review suggestions during code review and ensuring a clean and consistent code style.

 ### Issues and Challenges